cakephp/docs/en/core-libraries/logging.rst

 following keys:

-* `format`: An sprintf template strings with two placeholders, the first one for the error type, and the second for the message itself.
+* `format`: An sprintf template strings with two placeholders, the first one for the error level, and the second for the message itself.
 This key is useful to add additional information about the server or process in the logged message.
 For example: ``%s - Web Server 1 - %s`` will look like ``error - Web Server 1 - An error occurred in this request`` after